who we are

 Assistant Aquatics Director

-Hannah Martin grew up in Sonoma, learning how to swim in the high school pool through the Boys and Girls Clubs swim lessons programs and the Sonoma Sea Dragons guppie program.
-She began swimming competitively at the age of 11.
-During her years at Sonoma Valley High School she swam for the Varsity team for 4 years, setting school and league records, and going undefeated her junior and senior year in league races.
-Hannah accepted a full athletic scholarship for swimming to San Diego State University where she studied kinesiology and served as co-captain her junior and senior seasons.
+Hannah Martin grew up in Sonoma, learning how to swim in the high school pool through the Boys and Girls Clubs swim lessons programs and the Sonoma Sea Dragons guppies program.
+She joined the Sonoma Sea Dragons at age 11, swam 4 years on the Sonoma Valley High School varsity swim team (where over 20 years later she still holds team records), and accepted a full athletic scholarship for swimming to San Diego State University where she studied kinesiology.

 “It really struck a chord with me when I learned of the mission here at Sonoma Splash.
 The goal to have every child in Sonoma water safe by the third grade; that is the start of my swimming and aquatics story.
 When I was in the third grade, I wanted to go to my friends’ swimming parties and I couldn’t because I didn’t know how to swim.
 I wasn’t water safe.
-Swimming isn’t just a sport or an exercise you can do for your whole life, it’s a life skill, a lifesaving skill.”
+Swimming isn’t just a sport or an exercise you can do for your whole life, it’s a life skill… a lifesaving skill.”

 board of directors